jhpyle/docassemble/_docs/contributing.md

 If you would like to contribute to the **docassemble** project, the most impactful thing you can do is use the software.
-You are also encouraged to participate in the [Slack] group, contribute bug reports and feature requests, and attend [Docacon].
+You are also encouraged to participate in the [Slack] group and contribute bug reports and feature requests.

 If you would like to help fix bugs, pull requests on GitHub are welcome.